dtavnn/dhcp-authorization/static-dhcp-and-arp-authorization/README.md

 ## C. Configuration on Router

+Make sure you have configured ARP reply-only on the appropriate interface (interface to clients).

 Add the following script to IP > DHCP Server > _Select the coresponding DHCP Server_ At tab "Script".
 ```